selenamwright/Memory-game-2.0/README.md

     cards.append(i)
 random.shuffle(cards)

-# Create a list to store the cards that have been flipped
+# List to store the cards that have been flipped
 flipped_cards = []

-# Create a list to store the cards that have been matched
+# List to store the cards that have been matched
 matched_cards = []

 # Initialize variables for the game loop